-D. SPEED PERFORMANCE METRICS
+B. SPEED PERFORMANCE METRICS

 Speed (both download and upload) performance continues to be one of the key metrics reported by the MBA.
-The data presented includes ISP broadband performance as a median5 of speeds experienced by panelists within a specific service tier.
-These reports mainly focus on common service tiers used by an ISP's subscribers.6
+The data presented includes ISP broadband performance as a median of speeds experienced by panelists within a specific service tier.
+These reports mainly focus on common service tiers used by an ISP's subscribers.

-Additionally, consistent with previous Reports, we also compute ISP performance by weighting the median speed for each service tier by the number of subscribers in that tier.
-Similarly, in calculating the overall average speed of all ISPs in a specific year, the median speed of each ISP is used and weighted by the number of subscribers of that ISP as a fraction of the total number of subscribers across all ISPs.
+Additionally, consistent with previous Reports, we also compute average per-ISP performance by weighting the median speed for each service tier by the number of subscribers in that tier.
+Similarly, in calculating the composite average speed taking into account all ISPs in a specific year, the median speed of each ISP is used and weighted by the number of subscribers of that ISP as a fraction of the total number of subscribers across all ISPs.

-In calculating these weighted medians, we have drawn on two sources for determining the number of subscribers per service tier.
-ISPs may voluntarily contribute their data per surveyed service tier as the most recent and authoritative data.
-Many ISPs have chosen to do so.7 When such information has not been provided by an ISP, we instead rely on the FCC's Form 477 data.8 All facilities-based broadband providers are required to file data with the FCC twice a year (Form 477) regarding deployment of
+In calculating these weighted medians, we draw on two sources for determining the number of subscribers per service tier.
+ISPs may voluntarily contribute subscription demographics per surveyed service tier as the most recent and authoritative data.
+Many ISPs have chosen to do so.
+When such

-5 We first determine the mean value over all the measurements for each individual panelist's "whitebox."
+&lt;sup>6 We first determine the mean value over all the measurements for each individual panelist's "whitebox."
 (Panelists are sent "whiteboxes" that run pre-installed software on off-the-shelf routers that measure thirteen broadband performance metrics, including download speed, upload speed, and latency.)
 Then for each ISP's speed tiers, we choose the median of the set of mean values for all the panelists/whiteboxes.
 The median is that value separating the top half of values in a sample set with the lower half of values in that set; it can be thought of as the middle (i.e., most typical) value in an ordered list of values.
 For calculations involving multiple speed tiers, we compute the weighted average of the medians for each tier.
 The weightings are based on the relative subscriber numbers for the individual tiers.

-6 Only tiers that contribute to the top 80% of an ISPs total subscribership are included in this report.
+&lt;sup>7 Only tiers that contribute to the top 80% of an ISPs total subscribership are included in this report.

-7 The ISPs that provided SamKnows, the FCC's contractor supporting the MBA program, with weights for each of their tiers were: Cincinnati Bell, CenturyLink, Charter, Comcast, Cox Frontier, Hawaiian Telcom, Optimum, and Verizon.
+&lt;sup>8 The ISPs that provided SamKnows, the FCC's contractor supporting the MBA program, with weights for each of their tiers were: Cincinnati Bell, CenturyLink, Charter, Comcast, Cox Frontier, Optimum, and Windstream.